dcernst/PinyonsPines/course2025.md

 <strong>Important!</strong> This is an unsanctioned event.
 There are no fees, no prizes, but all attempts will be made to record your finish time.
 A start time and route are provided and it is up to the participant to understand the route.
 Riders have full responsibility for their navigation and well being.
 The goal is to finish the entire route while setting your own pace.

 See below for the currently proposed route.
-There might be minor tweaks to the route, but you can utilize the version below to start your planning.
-Additional POIs coming soon.

 <br>